 Between You and Me assembles a group of contemporary artists whose work engages in acts of connection and care.
-The exhibition considers varying proximities for care, both intimate and mediated.
-Whether working in their immediate communities or extending themselves to strangers, these artists employ practices of connection that might model ways for fuller participation in the places we call home.
+Whether working in their immediate communities or extending themselves to strangers, these artists employ practices that might model ways for fuller participation in the places we call home.

-Featuring everyday objects including furniture, toolkits, books, menus, letters, signs, and other articles designed and made by artists, Between You and Me tackles a range of subjects—from hospitality to belonging—that intersect with ideas of making and sustaining community, both in situ and at large.
+Featuring everyday objects including furniture, toolkits, books, menus, letters, signs, and other articles designed and made by artists, Between You and Me tackles a range of subjects—from hospitality to belonging—that intersect with ideas of making and sustaining community.

-Artists include: Chloë Bass, Sara Clugage, General Sisters (Dana Bishop-Root and Ginger Brooks Takahashi), Harriet Tubman Center for Expanded Curatorial Practice with Lisa Jarrett and Harrell Fletcher, John Preus, Benjamin Todd Wills, and Christine Wong Yap.
+Artists in the exhibition: Chloë Bass, Sara Clugage, General Sisters (Dana Bishop-Root and Ginger Brooks Takahashi), Harriet Tubman Center for Expanded Curatorial Practice with Lisa Jarrett and Harrell Fletcher featuring the work of artist Lawrence Oliver, John Preus, Benjamin Todd Wills, and Christine Wong Yap.

 In a time of divisive public discourse and social polarization, On Being Here (and There) highlights the roles cultural organizations and artists perform as citizen, custodian, neighbor, and friend.
 The works presented in this series of exhibitions reveal ways our communities are enhanced and shaped by a diverse spectrum of artistic practices and engagement.